-2. Have your gang policies/regulations been updated?
+- 2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.

-3. Where are your gang policy/regulations located/electronically communicated?
-The policy/regulations are communicated through our website and Board Docs.

-4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+No. - 3.
+Where are your gang policy/regulations located/electronically communicated?
+The policy/regulations are communicated through our website and Board Docs. - 4.
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?

-Students - Material from MSDE is being used in health classes.
+Students - Material from MSDE is being used in health classes and assemblies that include gang related activity as a topic.
 Volunteers and Staff - Safe Schools training.